Skip to content

 Backward Compatibility Notes

-• Binary compatibility: There is no backward compatibility at the binary level - this is a breaking change
+• Binary compatibility: No backward compatibility - this is a breaking change

 • Runtime compatibility: Existing PrefectFlowFinder and AirflowFlowFinder usage continues to work